Modern paper-making began in China about 2,000 years ago.

 There are many other technologies for people making paper using small machines.

-Internet users can do a search and find directions for making homemade paper.
-You can also order information about making paper from the group EnterpriseWorks/VITA.
-Its Web site is enterpriseworks.org.
+You can order more information about making paper from EnterpriseWorks/VITA.
+The address of the group’s Web site is enterpriseworks.org.